magpie-ea/magpie-modules/docs/views.md

 * `data: array` - an array of trial objects

 ### **Optional fields (can be skipped)**
+* `title: string` - the title at the top of the view
 * `pause: number (in ms)` - blank screen before the fixation point or stimulus show
 * `fix_duration: number (in ms)` - blank screen with fixation point in the middle
 * `stim_duration: number (in ms)` - for how long to have the stimulus on the screen